UserMart/GQSO21-ATIVIDADE/calc-api/README.md

-# proj-calc-api
+# calc-api/

-Welcome to proj-calc-api!!
+Welcome to calc-api/!!

 ## running